Kenya - Data Protection Overview

 The Prudential Guidelines and guidelines apply to financial institutions licensed and regulated by the CBK.

-Please refer to Section 2.1 above.
+Please refer to section on personal scope above.

 The regulated actions cover: